 To evaluate whether hiring an end-to-end card processor might be worthwhile, consider the following questions:

 - Who is the current card processor?
-How does the company process provider payments—manually or electronically?
+How does the company handle payment processing — manually or electronically?

 - What are the company’s security and compliance standards, and what measures do they employ to ensure them?